kohdesmond/Spinner/README.md

 ## Usage
 1. Import all images and SpinnerView.swift in your existing project.
+2.
-2. Initialise a new istance of VMGearLoadingView: var spinner = VMGearLoadingView(showGearLoadingForView: self.view)
+2. Initialise a new istance of GearLoading:
+	_ = GearLoading(showGearLoadingForView: self.view)

 3. Hide when necessary with:
 	 if let spinner = getGearLoadingForView(self.view) as?
-VMGearLoadingView{
+GearLoading {
             spinner.hideGearLoadingForView(spinner)
         }

-## Demo
-Included in project

-## TODO
-1. Optimization

 ## Notes
-This is a swift port of `VMGearLoadingView ` made by VuMai (https://github.com/VuMai/VMGearsLoading).
+This is a swift port and adaptation of `VMGearLoadingView ` made by VuMai (https://github.com/VuMai/VMGearsLoading).

 ## License